-Internal IPs are allocated to instances from the subnet's IP range via DHCP.
+Internal IPs are allocated to instances from the subnetwork's IP range via DHCP.
 By default, internal IPs are ephemeral and will be released if the instance is deleted.
-However, you can reserve a static internal IP address from the subnet's IP address range.
+However, you can reserve a static internal IP address from the subnetwork's IP address range.

 External IPs are also assigned via DHCP from a Google-provided pool.
-These IPs are mapped to the internal IPs of the VM instances for you.
+The IPs are mapped to the internal IPs of the VM instances for you.
 You can reserve static external IP addresses if needed.
-Static External IP Addresses can be either global or regional depending on your requirements.
+Static external IP addresses can be either global or regional depending on your requirements.
 For example, global static IP addresses are available for global forwarding rules used for global load balancing.

 What you'll build